Cristen Pascucci, Founder

 That was the best answer I got from anyone: I would probably get my baby right away, but it ultimately depended on the preference of who happened to be working at that time.

 This told me a couple of things.
-First, the woman giving birth was not, apparently, at the top of the totem pole in Labor & Delivery.
+First, the woman giving birth was not, apparently, at the top of the food chain in Labor & Delivery.
 Second, evidence-based care was not a consistent standard; after all, it’s widely known in modern care that healthy babies benefit most from going directly to their moms’ chests after birth.
 Why, then, did best medical practice and my wishes rank below the preferences of random hospital staff?
 Answering that question, and others like it, has been a fascinating journey.

 I immediately got involved with mothers’ advocacy organization ImprovingBirth, and the next thing I knew, I was running a hotline with lawyers from Human Rights in Childbirth trying to keep up with the influx of women from all around the U.S. (and later, the world) experiencing dilemmas in their care: unable to find good providers or hospitals, being pressured into medical procedures they didn’t want or need, and unsure whether they had a right to complain following a bad experience.

 I felt like I was uncovering a massive, silent epidemic: major variations in quality of care, a hospital monopoly that enabled abuse of consumers and almost total control over their options, and very little transparency about any of it, anywhere.